 We will find this probability to be roughly as small as $\exp(-cL/(\log L)^2)$, as would be the case for a random walk.
-Once we know the contour $\g$ does not go much farther than $\sqrt L$ away from the side of the rectangle, a suitable coupling argument will prove the theorem; see Section~\ref{accoppiamento}.
-Remark that without the Hamiltonian modification \eqref{eq:10} (i.e.\ with $f_y\equiv0$) the area gain kills the length penalization, and the contour \emph{would indeed} invade the rectangle $\L^i$. \endRG
+Once we know the contour $\gamma$ does not go much farther than $\sqrt L$ away from the side of the rectangle, a suitable coupling argument will prove the theorem; see Section~\ref{accoppiamento}.
+Remark that without the Hamiltonian modification (\ref{eq-10}) (i.e., with $f_y\equiv0$) the area gain kills the length penalization, and the contour \textit{would indeed} invade the rectangle $\Lambda^i$. \end{quatation}

-\section{Proof of Theorem~\ref{lem:dolore_infinito}}
+\section{Proof of Theorem~\texorpdfstring{ \ref{lem-dolore_infinito}}{6.12}}

-The proof of Theorem~\ref{lem:dolore_infinito} is based on the following lemma.
-Fix $i=1,\dots,M$ and set $R:=\L^i$, $R':=\L^{i-1}$, so that the rectangle $R\setminus R'$ has horizontal length $2\ell$, where $\ell:=L/(4\log L)$.
+The proof of Theorem~\ref{lem-dolore_infinito} is based on the following lemma.
+Fix $i=1,\ldots,M$ and set $R:=\Lambda^i$, $R':=\Lambda^{i-1}$, so that the rectangle $R\setminus R'$ has horizontal length $2\ell$, where $\ell:=L/(4\log L)$.
 Let also $R''$ denote the rectangle of points in $R$ at distance at least $\ell$ from the right boundary.
-Note that $R\supset R''\supset R'$, and $d(R\setminus R'',R')=\ell$, see Figure~\ref{BBfig}.
+Note that $R\supset R''\supset R'$ and $d(R\setminus R'',R')=\ell$, see Figure~\ref{BBfig}.